-Authorized users can create URLs to webpages and store them within the repository.
-These URLs can further enhance analytics, providing an additional interactive context to your data.
-You can run a URL in a new tab, use it in a dashboard, and add it to a personal page.
-You can also publish a URL to make it available to other users and groups.
+You can create URLs to webpages and store them within the repository.
+These URLs can further enhance analytics, by providing an additional interactive context to your data.
+You can run a URL from the Home page, use it in a portal, or add it to a personal page.
+If your URL is optimized for use in an iFrame, you can embed it within a container on a page.
+You can also publish and share a URL to make it available to other users and groups.